 The Location Pattern is used to identify call routing based on IP address.
 Session Manager matches the IP address against the patterns defined in this section.
-If a call is from a SIP Entity that does not match the IP address pattern then Session Manager uses the location administered for the SIP Entity.

 In the Location Pattern section, click Add and enter the following values.

 - IP Address Pattern Enter the logical pattern used to identify the location. - Notes Add a brief description [Optional].